lix2ng/c3bt/README.md

 After the removal, C3BT merges the cell to increase fill factor.
 First try is to merge the cell to its parent, then try to merge one of the cell's sub-cells into it.

+##Future Improvements

+There are many viable schemes of the C3BT cell layout:  node structure may change to support longer keys; spare bits can be used to improve performance;
+and the cell itself may become larger, e.g., 96B or 128B.

+C3BT uses many static inline functions to abstract out the layout-dependent operations, thus making it relatively easy to adapt to different cell layouts.
+You are encouraged to experiment.

+###Longer Keys
+256-bit length already covers most use cases: all primitive integer and floating point numbers, checksums, cryptographic hashes, UUID/GUID and short string identifiers.
+If even longer keys are required, you may change the "cbit" from `uint8_t` to `uint16_t`.
+The cell layout may change to: 4B header, 7 nodes, 8 external pointers.
+This translates to about 12% more memory usage.

+###Allocation Bitmap
+Most processors today have instructions like clz or fls which can be used to find a bit 1 very quickly.
+If the layout has spare bytes, you may consider using them as an allocation map for the nodes and pointer array.
+This will speed up node and pointer allocation.

+Current implementation use the lowest 3 bits in the parent pointer to track the number of nodes in a cell.
+With a bitmap, you may leave the parent pointer alone and count the number of 1s in the bitmap instead.

+###Bit-Parallel Processing
+If you have access to SIMD instructions (SSE, Neon, AltiVec etc.) and horizontal comparison is cheap, congratulations!
+You can greatly speed up the cell-level operations.
+Node/pointer allocation and deallocation, finding a node's parent in a cell, finding a cell's anchor point in its parent cell...
+All these can be done in short sequences without looping.

+SIMD requires the elements to be packed.
+You'll need to break down the node array (array of triplet [cbit, child0, child1]) to three smaller ones: cbit array, left child array and right child array.

 vim: set ai et ts=4 tw=80 syn=markdown spell spl=en_us fo=ta: